marmelab/react-admin/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: "\U0001F4AC Support Question"
-about: If you have a "How to" question, please check out StackOverflow!
+about: If you have a "How to" question, please check out StackOverflow or Discord!

 ---